 HTT is building a test track in Toulouse, France, to be completed next year but has not confirmed whether or when it will build a passenger-ready route.

-CEO Rob Lloyd said last year: “From a technological point of view, we could have a Hyperloop One system in the United Arab Emirates in the next five years.”
+However, estimates vary as CEO Rob Lloyd alluded to a 2022 launch date when he said last year: “From a technological point of view, we could have a Hyperloop One system in the United Arab Emirates in the next five years.”

 And during London Tech Week 2018, creative director of Virgin Hyperloop One Colin Rhys predicted its arrival to be around 2023.

 What is Hyperloop?
 HyperSummit